ififif3333/greenwashing-stata-code/README.md

 This repository contains the Stata `Analysis.do` file used to generate all tables and figures reported in the manuscript:

-**"Managerial Attention to Climate Risk and Corporate Greenwashing in China"**
+**"Managerial Attention on Climate Risk and Greenwashing Mitigation - The Mediating Role of Green Innovation: Walk the Talk or Just Talk?"**

 ---